-Today a portion of the 1937 stone seawall, which replaced the 1890s wooden bulkhead, still can be seen at the end of the present basketball court along Fifth St., and a remnant of the harbor drive [“Park Road”] along another remnant of the seawall, remains between the Boulevard sewage pumping station and the newer part of the Sound School campus.
+Today a portion of the 1937 stone seawall, which replaced the 1890s wooden bulkhead, still can be seen at the end of the present basketball court along Fifth St. and, on the opposite side of Interstate 95, a remnant of the harbor drive (“Park Road”) along another remnant of the seawall, remains between the Boulevard sewage pumping station and the newer part of the Sound School campus.
 Unfortunately, in 1902 a concrete company was built between Howard and Greenwich Aves., directly across from Bay View Park—the first of several assaults on Mitchell’s landscaped masterpiece—and the great hurricane of Sept.
 21, 1938 destroyed most of the park’s original trees.
-Despite the park’s official name “Bay View” [often misspelled “Bayview”], residents long referred to it as “City Point Park”.
+Despite the park’s official name “Bay View” (often misspelled “Bayview”), residents long referred to it as “City Point Park”.

 The City Point School & A New Name for the ‘Point’

-In the 1858 City Directory is found the first listing for the Oyster Point School on Howard Ave.: a one-room schoolhouse constructed to accommodate 34 pupils, on a lot purchased by the New Haven City School District from Gerard Hallock on Feb.
-6, 1858.
-In the 1866 Directory it is then listed as the City Point School “at the foot of Howard Avenue” and, in the 1870-71 edition, at 20 Howard Ave. [the property which today is numbered 44 Howard].
 This seems to be the first municipal use of the name City Point as an alternate to Oyster Point.
-The 1877 City Directory lists this as one of the Washington District schools, along with the new Greenwich Ave.
+The 1877 New Haven Directory lists this as one of the Washington District schools, along with the new Greenwich Ave.
 School which was built in 1877 at the corner of Greenwich & First St., where Galvin Park is now located.
 The 1877 Annual Report of the Board of Education states that the “City Point and Washington Branch Schools continued through the Fall and Winter Terms, and then became part of Greenwich Av.
 School, which was opened May 7th, 1877.”

 By the 1890s the name City Point began to replace Oyster Point as the preferred name of the neighborhood.
 The 1893 Town and City Atlas of the State of Connecticut contains one of the first accurate, rather than “projected”, New Haven maps to use the name City Point in place of Oyster Point.
 The map found in the front of the New Haven Directory of that same year has the name “Oyster Point” just off the shore of South Water Street, and the name “City Point” next to Bay View Park, where the sewer pipe emptying into the harbor lay.
 It was not until 1926 that the New Haven Directory map used the name City Point in place of Oyster Point, while the U.S. Board of Geographical Names did not officially recognize the “new” name City Point until 1939!